h2r/ein/doc/movo.md

 complete twist message.
 (Note that `ax` and `ay` are probably ignored since the base is constrainted to move in the plane.)

+In the future, I plan for the odom frame to be another 'end effector', with movements that try to assume poses in that frame.
+It would then let someone move the robot without running gmapper or the like.

 ### Moving the Base in the Map Frame

-This is not yet supported, but we plan to add this.
-The plan is to make the base a third focused end effector, with the true pose obtained from the pose in the map frame, and the target pose set via the end effector movement words like `xUp` and `xDown`.
+The third 'end effector' is the base.
+When the base is the focused end effector, the truePose reflects the pose from the TF /map frame.
+The movement commands such as `xUp` and the like result in an action being sent to the `move_base_navi` topic.
+The base is constrained to move in x, y, and yaw; hence commands such as oXUp and the like will result in the base moving.
+You need to have set up gmapper with a map and localization and the navigation action following the movo instructions.

 ### Movo Status